Phase-Space Engineering and Collective Dynamics in Memcomputing: Introduction

 \section{Introduction}

+Memcomputing represents a new type of computing paradigm where {\it memory} is employed as a computing tool~\cite{diventra13a,traversa2015universal,di2022memcomputing}.
+Here, ``memory'' refers to the general time non-local nature of the corresponding dynamical system (rather than the more restrictive meaning of ``data storage'').
+This memory plays a crucial role in enabling memcomputing machines to solve challenging computational problems efficiently.
+These machines can be fabricated using a variety of materials and devices, including electrical devices, optical elements, etc.~\cite{di2022memcomputing}, so long as a time non-local response is present in the dynamical system~\cite{Membook}.
+Starting from these experimental realizations one can then write down the corresponding nonlinear ordinary differential equations (ODEs) describing their dynamics.
+In turn, these ODEs can be simulated on traditional computers even without a hardware realization.

-Memcomputing represents a new type of computing paradigm where {\it memory} (i.e., time non-locality) is employed as a computing tool~\cite{diventra13a,traversa2015universal,di2022memcomputing}.
-In particular, digital memcomputing machines (DMMs)~\cite{traversa2017polynomial,di2018perspective}, which map a finite string of symbols into a finite string of symbols, are physically represented by dynamical systems that leverage memory to solve combinatorial optimization problems.
-The ensuing nonlinear ordinary differential equations (ODEs) couple fast degrees of freedom (DOFs) --representing the variables of the problem to solve-- to slow, memory DOFs.
+Within the general class of memcomputing machines, {\it digital} memcomputing machines (DMMs), map a finite string of symbols into a finite string of symbols, enabling them to solve combinatorial optimization problems~\cite{traversa2017polynomial,di2018perspective}.
+Their internal ODEs couple fast degrees of freedom (DOFs) --representing the variables of the problem to solve-- to slow, memory DOFs.
+The memory variables enable the fast DOFs to become {\it strongly coupled} during the solution search; the resulting collective behavior leverages the global structure of the problem to find a logical solution efficiently~\cite{sipling2024memory}.
 In addition, the DMMs' phase space can be engineered so that the only attractors of the dynamics are the solutions of the problem to solve, and all other critical points are saddle points~\cite{di2022memcomputing}.

-Several studies have shown that numerical simulations of DMMs' equations of motion can efficiently solve a wide range of complex combinatorial optimization problems~\cite{traversa2017polynomial,traversa2018evidence,traversa2018memcomputing,sheldon2019stress,bearden2020efficient,zhang2021directed,Rudycrit,sharp2023scaling,pershin23a,pershin2024acceleration,pershin2024accurate,nguyen2023hardware, nguyen2024fully} (see also industrial case studies at~\cite{Company}).
-However, much less attention has been devoted to better engineering the phase space of DMMs by varying some of the hyper-parameters that enter the ODEs of DMMs (see also Sec.~\ref{DMM3SAT}).
-In fact, we expect these parameters to change the curvatures of both the stable and unstable manifolds of all the critical points in the phase space, thus favoring or hindering the solution search of DMMs.
+Altogether, this makes a DMM a powerful tool when tackling difficult combinatorial optimization problems.

 In this work, we study numerically and provide some analytical understanding of the dynamics of prototypical DMMs, concentrating on the way changing hyper-parameters influences their ability to solve a given problem.
 The main findings of our work are as follows: